Guana River - Lake Ponte Vedra PSGHA

-Waterfowl – 40, no-cost, nontransferable quota permits (no exemptions) for each of 27 hunts and 1 youth hunt.
+Waterfowl – 40, no-cost, nontransferable quota permits (no exemptions) for each of 27 hunts and 2 youth hunts.
 A maximum of three hunters shall be allowed per permit.
 The hunt party shall not exceed three persons, except during youth waterfowl hunts when a youth hunter must be accompanied by a non-hunting adult, per F.S.
 790.22.

 General Area Regulations:

 All general laws and regulations relating to wildlife and fish shall apply unless specifically exempted for this area.
 Hunting or the taking of wildlife or fish on this area shall be allowed only during the open seasons and in accordance with the following regulations:

 - It is illegal to hunt over bait or place any bait or any other food for wildlife on this area.